dovakeen118/grocery-list/README.md

 After you fork, clone, or download the repo, execute the following commands to run the application locally:
 ```
-bundle install
+$ bundle install
-yarn install
+$ yarn install
 ```

-To build the database:
+To build the PostgreSQL database:
 ```
-rake db:create
+$ rake db:create
-rake db:migrate
+$ rake db:migrate
 ```

-Run the following commands in separate terminal windows:
+To view the app in development locally at https://localhost:3000/ Run the following commands in separate terminal windows:
 ```
-rails s
+$ rails s
-yarn start
+$ yarn start
 ```
-View the app in development locally at https://localhost:3000/

-## In Progress
+## In Progress Features

 * Grocery item nutritional facts
 * Kitchen and pantry databse for users